st8tikratio/cf-cardano-econ-params/whitepaper.md

 # Actual Reserves and Treasury Distribution

 The reward incentives have effects on Cardano Tokenomics that go beyond rewarding differently pools of different stake and pledge.
-The documentation in \[1\] introduces Cardano monetary policy by describing the Reserves as the difference between the maximal supply of ADA and the circulating supply, and explaining that “during each epoch, a fixed but parameterizable percentage of the remaining reserve is taken from the reserve and used for epoch rewards and treasury”, and later on that “fees from every transaction from all blocks produced during every epoch go into a virtual ’pot’.
+The documentation in webdocgeneral [^webdocgeneral] introduces Cardano monetary policy by describing the Reserves as the difference between the maximal supply of ADA and the circulating supply, and explaining that “during each epoch, a fixed but parameterizable percentage of the remaining reserve is taken from the reserve and used for epoch rewards and treasury”, and later on that “fees from every transaction from all blocks produced during every epoch go into a virtual ’pot’.
 A fixed percentage () of the remaining ADA reserves is added to that pot.
 A certain percentage () of the pot is sent to the treasury, and the rest is used as epoch rewards”.

 These parameters always had values $`\rho=0.003`$ and $`\tau=0.2`$.
 The above description leads to a simple mathematical representation of the Cardano Economic Dynamics.
 The Pot is funded by Fees $`F_{i}`$ and the regular release of Reserves $`\rho\mathrm{Reserve}`$,
 ``` math